draeger-lab/SPECIMEN/docs/source/hqtb/run-pipeline.rst

 To download the configuration file using Python, use:

 .. code-block:: python
+    :class: copyable

     import specimen
     specimen.util.set_up.download_config(filename='./my_basic_config.yaml', type='hqtb-basic')

-As with the command line access, the type can be changed to "advanced".
+As with the command line access, the type can be changed to ``hqtb-advanced``.

 After downloading the configuration file, open it with an editor and change the parameters as needed.
 Missing entries will be reported when starting the pipeline.